lschneiderbauer/ricci/README.md

 pak::pak("lschneiderbauer/ricci")
 ```

-## Examples
+## Example

 The central object is R’s `array`.
 Adding index slot labels allows us to
 perform common tensor operations implicitly.
 After the desired
 calculations have been carried out we can remove the labels to obtain an
 ordinary `array`.

-The following example shows how to express the contraction of two
+The following (admittedly very artificial) example shows how to express
-tensors, where one index has to be raised, and subsequent diagonal
+the contraction of two tensors, and subsequent symmetrization and
-subsetting.
-For demonstration purposes we use an arbitrary array of rank
+diagonal subsetting.
+For demonstration purposes we use an arbitrary
-3.
+array of rank 3.

 ``` r
 library(ricci)